What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://zenodo.org/records/12706046}{BSTLD} \cite{BOSCH}, proposed in 2017, contains 13,427 images with 1280×720 pixels.
+\paragraph{\textbf{BSTLD:}} Released in 2017, \href{https://zenodo.org/records/12706046}{BSTLD} \cite{BOSCH} contains 13,427 images with 1280×720 pixels.
 Training images were collected in the San Francisco Bay Area, while testing images were extracted from a stereo video captured in Palo Alto.
 This geographical separation introduces notable variations between subsets.
-First, the density of the traffic lights demonstrates substantial differences.
-In the training set, the maximum instance amount reaches 12 per scene, with an average of 2.11, while the maximum and average per scene in the test set are only 4 and 1.62.
+First, traffic-light density differs substantially.
+The training set contains up to 12 instances per scene with an average of 2.11, while the maximum and average in the test set are only 4 and 1.62.
 The second discrepancy presents in the category distribution.
-The training set contains all 13 categories, while the test set encompasses only 4 categories.
-These disparities indicate that the evaluation results on the test set cannot adequately reflect the learning result on the training set.
-The low average density (overall: 1.81) indicates the frequent occurrence of unsignalized scenarios (such as the right image in Fig.~\ref{fig:bstld_visualization} (b)).
-This is demonstrated by the annotation analysis result, which reveals that 38.09\% (1940 of 5093) training images and 14.24\% (1187 of 8334) testing images depict traffic scenes without traffic lights.
-Furthermore, class imbalance is observed in both the training and test sets. `\textit{Green}' is the dominant category, representing 48.41\% (5207 of 10756) of traffic lights in the training set and 56.12\% (7569 of 13486) in the test set.
-Meanwhile, there are some findings about the categorization schema.
-First, traffic light classification depends mainly on the arrow-shaped indicator.
-As shown in Fig.~\ref{fig:bstld_visualization} (a), both the traffic light solely with an arrow (left) and the one with a circular and an arrow-shaped indicator (right) are classified as `\textit{GreenLeft}'.
-Secondly, independent annotation of individual images results in class inconsistency of the same traffic light across different frames, as illustrated in Fig.~\ref{fig:bstld_visualization} (c).
-In addition, it may also lead to some incorrect annotations.
-For example, even if the `\textit{RedLeft}' traffic light is not present as a perfect arrow in the prior frame (top left image in Fig.~\ref{fig:bstld_visualization} (c)), it may be inappropriate to classify it as a `\textit{Red}' circle.
+All 13 categories appear in the training set, while only 4 categories are present in the test set.
+These disparities indicate that the evaluation results on the test set may not directly reflect the learning result on the training set, while still being informative for assessing robustness and generalization under distribution shift.
+The low average density (overall: 1.81) indicates the frequent occurrence of unsignalized scenes (such as the right image in Fig.~\ref{fig:bstld_visualization} (b)).
+Annotation analysis further reveals that 38.09\% (1940 of 5093) training images and 14.24\% (1187 of 8334) testing images depict scenes without traffic lights.
+In addition, class imbalance is observed in both subsets. `\textit{Green}' is the dominant category, representing 48.41\% (5207 of 10756) of traffic lights in the training set and 56.12\% (7569 of 13486) in the test set.
+Meanwhile, the categorization scheme also presents several issues.
+First, traffic light classification appears to depend primarily on the arrow-shaped indicator.
+As shown in Fig.~\ref{fig:bstld_visualization} (a), the traffic light containing only an arrow (left) and the one containing a circular and an arrow-shaped indicator (right) are classified as `\textit{GreenLeft}'.
+Second, independent annotation of individual images results in class inconsistency of the same traffic light in adjacent frames, as illustrated in Fig.~\ref{fig:bstld_visualization} (c).
+In addition, some labels appear questionable.
+For example, although the `\textit{RedLeft}' traffic light is not present as a perfect arrow in the preceding frame (first image in Fig.~\ref{fig:bstld_visualization} (c)), classifying it as a `\textit{Red}' circle may still be inappropriate.
+These annotation issues can blur class boundaries and introduce noisy or ambiguous supervision.